UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 1. Specifications Planning Dev. & test Prototype report

-The aim of this project is to solve a combinational circuit 1-digit BCD adder (Adder_BCD_1digit) type MC14560 using a microcontroller μC to learn the basics of these technologies.
+The aim of this project is to solve a combinational circuit 1-digit BCD adder (Adder_BCD_1digit) type MC14560 using a microcontroller μC to learn the basics of these devices.
 This chip is not new for you because it could have been proposed in P3 as another arithmetic circuit, thus we may focus our efforts in the new μC technology to implement it.

 MC14560